Nils Bejerot

-Nils Johan Artur Bejerot (September 21, 1921 – November 29, 1988) was a Swedish psychiatrist and criminologist best known for his work on drug abuse and for coining the phrase Stockholm syndrome.
+Nils Johan Artur Bejerot (21 September 1921 – 29 November 1988) was a Swedish psychiatrist and criminologist best known for his work on drug abuse and for coining the phrase Stockholm syndrome.
 Bejerot was one of the top drug abuse researchers in Sweden.
 His view that drug abuse was a criminal matter and that drug use should have severe penalties was highly influential in Sweden and in other countries.
 He believed that the cure for drug addiction was to make drugs unavailable and socially unacceptable.
 He also advocated the idea that drug abuse could transition from being a symptom to a disease in itself.

 Early life

-Nils Bejerot was born 1921 in Norrtälje, Stockholm.
+Nils Bejerot was born 1921 in Norrtälje, Stockholm County.
 His father worked as a bank teller at the local Upland Bank office.
 Not an avid student, he was more interested in scouting.
 In 1936 the family moved to Östhammar after his father was assigned to another bank office.
 At the age of 15, Bejerot was found to have bleeding in the lungs due to tuberculosis and was admitted to a sanatorium for a total of three years.
 However, Bejerot described this time as a happy period in his life.
 The mood among the patients was good, despite the fact that approximately one third of them died.

 On his first vacation he met English nurse Carol Maurice in the 320 km railway between Samac and Sarajevo in then-Yugoslavia, and they later married.